 7. Infertility.

 9. Inflammation of the epididymis (epididymitis).
 It causes acute pain and swelling of the scrotum in men of any age.
 Inflammation occurs when an infection from the prostate or bladder enters the epididymis.
 Doppler ultrasound is more informative than standard B-mode ultrasound.
-A diffuse or local increase in blood flow is found in the tissues of the epididymis and the testicle itself.
+A diffuse or local increase in blood flow is detected in the tissues of the epididymis and the testicle itself.

-10. Tumor on testicles.
+10. Tumor on the testicles.

 11. Abscess.